MosesSupposes/Purescript-By-Example/text/chapter6.md

 Here, we choose the monoid for strings, which concatenates strings together, and the `show` function which renders an `Int` as a `String`.
 Then, passing in an array of integers, we see that the results of `show`ing each integer have been concatenated into a single `String`.

-But arrays are not the only types which are foldable. `purescript-foldable-traversable` also defines `Foldable` instances for types like `Maybe` and `Tuple`, and other libraries like `purescript-lists` define `Foldable` instances for their own data types. `Foldable` captures the notion of an _ordered container_.
+But arrays are not the only types which are foldable. `foldable-traversable` also defines `Foldable` instances for types like `Maybe` and `Tuple`, and other libraries like `lists` define `Foldable` instances for their own data types. `Foldable` captures the notion of an _ordered container_.

 ### Functor, and Type Class Laws